 Wix Music – your band’s “all-in-one package”

 Wix is, by far, the largest website builder on the market.
-It’s a true giant with 150 million users and almost 3,000 employees.
+It’s a true giant with 150 million users.
 Their approach to design is unique, as not many website builders come with such a flexible approach (as you can see in the previous video on U3).

 The best thing for bands and musicians is that Wix Music allows you to promote and sell music effortlessly.
 Selling gig tickets and merch is possible too.
 It also has integration with many music stores and streaming services (e.g. Spotify, iTunes, etc.).
 Of course, you can also announce upcoming events on your site.